jorgecoder1234/scrape/README.md

 #display message a message of nothing is saved
 ![](models/image2.PNG)

-#if ypu press "scrape new articles, you can see "teh articles"
+#if ypu press "scrape new articles, you can see "the articles"
 ![](models/image3.PNG)

 ![](models/image4.PNG)